MansuriHarun/Text-Editor/README.md

 2. Open the index.html file in your web browser.

-# Warning
-excessive use of this text editor may result in an acute case of keyboard cramps and severe caffeine addiction.

 # Contributing
 Contributions to the Text Editor are welcome.
 If you would like to contribute to the development of the editor, please follow these steps: